JIIGG-SAWW/JIIGG-SAWW/README.md

-- 👋 Hi, I’m JIIGG-SAWW...
-- 🌱 I’m currently learning how to code and create an app for my technology company
+- 👋 Hi, I’m JIIGG-SAWW...I’m currently learning how to code and create an app for my technology company

 <!---